Terra Technologies Sun Logo Terra Technologies

 at AmerenUE Site in Columbia, Missouri

-Terra Technologies is retained by AmerenUE to perform Storm Water Pollution Prevention Plan (SWPPP) inspections at a 20-acre disturbed site where a new operations and training center is to be built in Columbia, Missouri.
+Terra Technologies is retained by utility company AmerenUE to perform Storm Water Pollution Prevention Plan (SWPPP) inspections at a 17-acre disturbed site where a new operations and training center is being built in Columbia, Missouri.
 The SWPPP inspections help AmerenUE comply with the National Pollutant Discharge Elimination System (NPDES) authorized as part of the Clean Water Act.

 For every inspection Terra Technologies prepares a detailed report determining whether the BMPs are functioning properly.
 A photographic log is submitted with every report to clarify the location and type of BMPs used.
 If a deficiency is found, the location and description of the deficiency is stated in the report so that it can promptly be repaired.
 Any repairs performed are also included in the report and photographic log.

 SWPPP inspections will be required until the construction is complete and long term stormwater controls are in place.
 At that time the BMPs will no longer be needed to prevent sediment and pollution from leaving the site.
-Site construction is anticipated to begin in 2010.
+Site construction began in 2012 and is anticipated to be completed sometime in 2014.